Skip to content Skip to sidebar Skip to footer

 With a Slow Cooker:

 If you want to do it with less effort, let the slow cooker do the magic.
-Put in the cut-up suet on low and allow it to render for 4-6 hours.
+Put the cut-up suet on low and allow it to render for 4-6 hours.
 Stir every now and then to ensure even melting of fat.

 Step 3: Strain the Rendered Fat